fjolnir/Tranquil/Docs/Tranquil Spec.md

 When a block is called as a result of a message to an object, the `super` keyword can be used as a message receiver to call the current object's superclass's implementation of a method (Even if the object's class has overridden it).

 ### Nothing
 `nothing` represents the absence of value.
 Which is importantly not the same as `nil`. `nothing` is used for uses where you need there to be a difference between an empty value, and no value.
 For example if you call a block passing `nothing` as an argument, then the block will receive the default value for that parameter, not the `nothing` object you passed.
-Another use of `nothing` is for block iterators (such as `- each:`), where the convention is to return `nothing` if you want the iteration to stop.

 ### Operator methods